SyncfusionExamples/ej2-angular-calendar/README.md

 * Min - Starting date that can be selected.
 * Max - Last date that can be selected.
+* IsMultiSelection - Multiple values that can be selected.

 ## How to run this application?